erdo/fore-syncview-tutorial/DEV.TO.md

 }
 ```

-This skips some details, if you want to know how it's all hoooked up that's discussed [here](https://erdo.github.io/android-fore/03-reactive-uis.html#hooking-it-all-up).
+This skips some details, if you want to know how it's all hooked up that's discussed [here](https://erdo.github.io/android-fore/03-reactive-uis.html#hooking-it-all-up).
 For our purposes it's good enough to know that whenever our basket model changes, syncView() gets called.

-What's surprising about this, is that it's not only **more robust**, it’s also **less code**.
-(And any android view can be written like this, including those using adapters).
+_What's surprising about this, is that it's not only **more robust**, it’s also **less code**.
+(And any android view can be written like this, including those using adapters)._

 Here are some [tips](https://erdo.github.io/android-fore/03-reactive-uis.html#writing-an-effective-syncview-method) for writing great syncView() functions.